 The Legality of Hemp versus Marijuana

-Hemp and marijuana are both classifications of plants in the Cannabis genus, and both can produce an abundance of CBD.
+Hemp and marijuana are both terms used to describe different varieties of Cannabis and both can produce an abundance of CBD.

 As members of the same family, hemp and marijuana share many visual similarities, but at a chemical level, the two plants have vastly different amounts of Tetrahydrocannabinol (THC), the intoxicating compound found in Cannabis.